nmshd/documentation/_docs_integrate/request-persistent-consent-of-peer.md

 The `consent` property of a Consent is not intended to be used by an Identity to send tons of text to the peer.
 Instead, it should contain a brief summary of the issue, which the peer should agree with.
 Longer texts should be placed on external websites.
 A link to such a website can be specified in the optional `link` property of the Consent.
 Also note that the Consent should not be used for contractual agreements.

-## Create the Request for persistent consent
+## Request for persistent consent

-In the following, we describe how a Connector, hereinafter referred to as the Sender, can create a RelationshipAttribute with Consent as `value.@type` for a Relationship to another Connector, the so-called Recipient, by sending a Request.
-The Recipient should be the `owner` of the RelationshipAttribute.
-We assume that it contains a [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) within its `items` property.
+In the following, we describe how a Connector, hereinafter referred to as the Sender, can create a [RelationshipAttribute]({% link _docs_integrate/data-model-overview.md %}#relationshipattribute) with [Consent]({% link _docs_integrate/attribute-values.md %}#consent) as `value.@type` for a Relationship to another Connector, the so-called Recipient, by sending a [Request]({% link _docs_integrate/data-model-overview.md %}#request).
+As there is already a Relationship between the Sender and the Recipient, the Sender can send the [Request via a Message]({% link _docs_integrate/requests-over-messages.md %}) to the Recipient.
+Note that the Sender could also send the [Request via a RelationshipTemplate]({% link _docs_integrate/requests-over-templates.md %}), but this is not discussed further below.

-### Check the Request's validity
+### Create the Request

-At first you should check if your Request is valid.
-You can do this by calling the `POST /api/v2/Requests/Outgoing/Validate` route on the Sender Connector with the following body.
+We assume that the Request contains a [CreateAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#createattributerequestitem) within its `items` property.
+The RelationshipAttribute to be created must be inserted into the `attribute` property of the CreateAttributeRequestItem.
+The RelationshipAttribute should be owned by the Recipient, which is why an empty string is specified for its `owner`.
+For creating the Request, we proceed as described in the [create outgoing Request]({% link _docs_use-cases/use-case-consumption-create-outgoing-request.md %}) use case.
+Please note that the `<...>` notation is used as a placeholder for the actual data as usual and that the `link` property of the [Consent]({% link _docs_integrate/attribute-values.md %}#consent) is optional and can therefore be omitted.

 ```json
 {